Homepage

 <p>{{ contact.description }}</p>

 For more information, visit the Pages documentation.
-In a real life, you will also want to ensure that only administrator has access to contact requests and you will want to implement authentication and authorization.
-Moreover, you usually want to separate business logic from presentation layer.
-For real life scenario, we recommend not having any HTML directly in the page and use Liquid Partials for presentation purposes.
-We recommend to treat Page as controller, which at the end calls one partial to present the view.
+In a real-world application, you should ensure that only administrators have access to contact requests, and you should implement authentication and authorization.
+Additionally, you usually want to separate business logic from the presentation layer.
+We recommend not including HTML directly in the page and using Liquid Partials for presentation purposes.
+We recommend to treat the Page as a controller, that calls a partial to present the view.

 Step 5: Build Contact Form with HTML

-In Step 2: Define GraphQL to persist record in contact table , you have created a GraphQL file called contacts/create (which corresponds to the relative path of the file in graphql directory).
-In this step we will build a form, which allows the user to submit their contact request information .
-Add a new page app/views/pages/contacts/new.liquid
+In Step 2, we created a GraphQL file named contacts/create, which corresponds to the relative path of the file in graphql directory.
+Now, we'll build an HTML form to allow users to submit their contact request information.
+Create a new page in app/views/pages/contacts/new.liquid with the following content:

 <form action="/contacts" method="post">